-Uprights and cylinders are some of the most common and familiar sights in homes for decades.
+Uprights and cylinder vacuums are some of the most common and familiar house-cleaning products on the market.

 What are the main features of an upright vacuum cleaner?

 Perhaps the most obvious feature of upright vacuums is that, as their name suggests, they stand upright.
 The handle usually sits at the top, allowing you to push the floorhead back and forth along surfaces.
 Here are some of the key features of Hoover upright vacuums:

 - Uses multi-cyclonic technology with no loss of suction

 - Great for hard floors, cleaning stairs and carpets

 Our latest Hoover uprights also feature a steerable floorhead to make it easy to turn corners and move around furniture or other obstacles in your home.

 Despite their larger size compared to a cylinder, uprights can be surprisingly light and agile; our latest model - The Hoover Upright 300 - weighs as little as 4.94kg, making it our lightest, steerable upright Hoover vacuum ever.*